Mental Health Facilities Lycoming County, PA

 Family Life Services Diakon Lutheran Social Ministries

-Family Life Services Diakon Lutheran Social Ministries is a mental health clinic in Lycoming County, Pennsylvania, located at 435 West 4th Street, 17701 zip code.
-Family Life Services Diakon Lutheran Social Ministries offers outpatient treatment.
-Family Life Services Diakon Lutheran Social Ministries provides trauma therapy, individual psychotherapy and couples/family therapy to adults, children / adolescents and young adults.
-Family Life Services Diakon Lutheran Social Ministries also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
-Some other services provided by Family Life Services Diakon Lutheran Social Ministries include family psychoeducation and court-ordered outpatient treatment.
+Family Life Services Diakon Lutheran Social Ministries is a mental health treatment clinic in Lycoming County, Pennsylvania, located at 435 West 4th Street, 17701 zip code.
+Family Life Services Diakon Lutheran Social Ministries provides outpatient treatment.
+Family Life Services Diakon Lutheran Social Ministries provides group therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Family Life Services Diakon Lutheran Social Ministries also supports LGBT, people with PTSD and people with trauma.
+Additional services provided by Family Life Services Diakon Lutheran Social Ministries consist of court-ordered outpatient treatment and family psychoeducation.

-Call (855) 615-0033 to get 24/7 help with treatment.
+Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Frequently Asked Questions About Mental Health Treatment in Lycoming County, PA